 The water park is included in the room rate and is open to registered hotel guests only.
-No tickets or passes are available for the general public.
+Day passes are available for the general public.

 The actual address is 549 East Rochambeau Drive in Williamsburg, Virginia.

 I-64 heading west, take Exit 234 (Lightfoot/Route 199).